-Council, via the Audit Committee and periodic effectiveness reviews, monitors and reviews the University’s risk management systems, and satisfies itself they are functioning effectively.
+Council, via the Audit and Risk Assurance Committee and periodic effectiveness reviews, monitors and reviews the University’s risk management systems, and satisfies itself they are functioning effectively.

 3. Roles and responsibilities

-3.3 The Deputy Vice-Chancellor and Provost is responsible for academic planning and, hence, is the owner of the risks associated with student recruitment and admissions.
-The Vice-President (Implementation) is responsible for space management and has line management responsibility for Computing Services.
-Hence, the Vice-President (Implementation) is the owner of the risks associated with the capacity and fitness for purpose of the physical and IT infrastructure, and the capacity and capability of its workforce.
-The Pro-Vice-Chancellors are responsible for the delivery of relevant academic objectives and, hence, are the owners of the risks associated with the delivery of those objectives.
+3.3 The Deputy Vice-Chancellor is responsible for academic planning and, hence, is the owner of the risks associated with the financial sustainability of the University’s academic portfolio.
+The Chief Operating Officer is responsible has line management responsibility for DDAT, Campus Infrastructure and Human Resources.
+Hence, the Chief Operating Officer is the owner of the risks associated with the capacity and fitness for purpose of the University’s physical and IT infrastructure, and the capacity and capability of its workforce.
+The Pro-Vice-Chancellors and Vice-Presidents are responsible for the delivery of relevant strategic objectives and, hence, are the owners of the risks associated with the delivery of those objectives.
 In identifying these overall responsibilities under the Risk Management Strategy, the University recognises that risk management in these domains is delivered through a range of senior managers.

-3.5 Audit Committee is responsible for reviewing the effectiveness of the risk management, control and governance arrangements, and in particular to review the external auditors’ management letter, the internal auditors’ annual report and management responses.
+3.5 Audit and Risk Assurance Committee (ARAC) is responsible for reviewing the effectiveness of the risk management, control and governance arrangements, and in particular to review the external auditors’ management letter, the internal auditors’ annual report and management responses.
 ARAC considers a report on operational and strategic risk management from UEB at each of its meetings.

-3.6 Deans, Directors of Professional Services and Heads of Department are responsible for the assessment and management of operational and project risk within their faculty, service or department.
-Project management/control groups are responsible for escalating any risks that cannot be managed within a project to the University Planning Team.
-Deans, Directors of Professional Services and Heads of Department are also responsible for horizon scanning activities to provide early warning of strategic risk, escalating risk that cannot be managed at faculty/departmental level to the University Planning Team and for identifying operational risk associated with the business processes of other departments.
+3.6 Deans, Directors of Professional Services and Heads of Department are responsible for the assessment and management of operational and project risk within their functional lead area, faculty, service or department.
+Project management/control groups are responsible for escalating any risks that cannot be managed within a project to the Executive Board.
+Deans, Directors of Professional Services and Heads of Department are also responsible for horizon scanning activities to provide early warning of strategic risk, escalating risk that cannot be managed at faculty/departmental level to the Executive Board and for identifying operational risk associated with the business processes of other departments.

-3.8 The Office of Policy and Planning is responsible for the implementation and development of the University’s risk management activities and for the publication of the University’s Risk Register and Risk Management Plan.
+3.8 The Department of Risk, Resilience and Compliance is responsible for the development of the University’s risk management activities and for the maintenance of the University’s Risk Register and Risk Management Plan.
 The Department is also responsible for drafting KPI/risk reports by strategic pillar for consideration by Council.

 4. Identifying risks

-4.1 The University Strategy 2016-21 articulates our Vision, Mission and business objectives.
+4.1 The University Strategy 2021-26 articulates our Vision, Mission and strategic objectives.
 The University’s approach to risk management is objective-driven and its Risk Management Strategy outlines the framework of systematic processes that the institution has put in place to identify, evaluate, manage and review the risks associated with the delivery of its Strategy.
 The University Strategy is approved by Council, the University’s governing body.

 4.2 Risks are identified through various self-assessment exercises.
-Strategic and operational risks are identified through the University’s planning process, whilst most project risks are identified by individual project management teams, supported by the expertise of the Strategic Projects Office.
+Strategic and operational risks are identified through the University’s planning process and management activities, whilst most project risks are identified by individual project management teams, supported by the expertise of the Strategic Projects Office.
 The planning process provides a bottom-up operations-wide assessment of operational and project risk.
-The University’s Risk Register provides a top-down strategic assessment of risk, and incorporates the strategic risks identified during the annual planning process.
-Executive Committee is responsible for undertaking the strategic assessment of risk and Deans and heads of academic departments and directors and heads of professional services are responsible for undertaking the assessment of risk in the department for which they are responsible.
+The University’s Strategic Risk Register provides a top-down strategic assessment of risk, and incorporates the strategic risks identified during the planning process.
+Executive Board is responsible for undertaking the strategic assessment of risk and deans and heads of academic departments and directors and heads of professional services are responsible for undertaking the assessment of risk in the department for which they are responsible.

 4.3 The University’s planning process provides a systematic approach to integrating strategic planning, financial planning, environment scanning, performance review, risk management and resource allocation.
 Faculties and key departments are asked to update risk management plans as part of their planning submissions.
-The Office of Policy and Planning is then responsible for ensuring that the operational and strategic risks identified at departmental level are incorporated into the University’s Strategic Risk Register or Operational Risk Register as appropriate.
+The Department of Risk, Resilience and Compliance is then responsible for ensuring that the operational and strategic risks identified at departmental level are incorporated into the University’s Strategic Risk Register or Operational Risk Register as appropriate.

-4.4 The University’s Risk Register contains 8 sub-categories of risk associated with the delivery of the University’s objectives:
+4.4 The University’s Strategic Risk Register contains 9 sub-categories of risk associated with the delivery of the University’s objectives:

 - student recruitment and access;